Aramii0001/CMU-AI-Scholars-PawSpective/model_card.md

 Image Shape: [128, 128, 3]

 # **Evaluation Results:**
-Model Accuracy
-Testing Accuracy: 53.7%
+Model Final Testing Accuracy: 53.7%

 # **Ethical Considerations and Limitations**
 This model is not sufficent for professional use, or for wildlife monitoring.
 The only animals trained on by this model are almost exclusively domestic cats and dogs.